MichaJane/Portfolio-Dashboard/README.md

 A personal portfolio dashboard that is built with Angular and Angular Material.
 It aim to showcase my projects, skills and experience in a more dynamic and business-like than a traditional resume.

 The goal is to start as my **personal portfolio** and later upgrade it with **more features** that make it useful to other users.

-⚠️ **Note**: This project is still **In progress** and the design/layout will continue to improve in upcoming updates.
-Some features are not yet fully implemented and some information are temporary placeholder.

 This dashboard will continue to evolve as I improve my skills and explore new tools and features.

+⚠️ **Note**: This project is still **In progress**.
+The design, layout and features will continue to improve in upcoming updates. ⚠️

 ---